zachchan105/tmewc/typescript/api-reference/classes/DepositsService.md

 ▸ **initiateCrossChainDeposit**(`bitcoinRecoveryAddress`, `l2ChainName`): `Promise`\<[`Deposit`](Deposit.md)\>

-Initiates the tBTC v2 cross-chain deposit process.
-A cross-chain deposit is a deposit that targets an L2 chain other than the L1 chain the tBTC system is deployed on.
+Initiates the tMEWC cross-chain deposit process.
+A cross-chain deposit is a deposit that targets an L2 chain other than the L1 chain the tMEWC system is deployed on.
 Such a deposit is initiated using a transaction on the L2 chain.
 To make it happen, the given L2 cross-chain contracts must be initialized along with a L2 signer first.